Mregussek/MAREngine-docs/references/classes-layers/entitylayer.rst

 | void update() override                            |
 +---------------------------------------------------+

-Method firstly updates SceneManager, then data which RenderPipeline has got from the SceneManager is pushed to RendererBatch for draw call.
+Method firstly updates SceneManager, then data which RenderPipeline gets from the SceneManager is pushed to RendererBatch for draw call.

 .. _class_method_EntityLayer_closeLayer: